Costco auto insurance vs. GEICO

 Most insurance shoppers have heard of GEICO.
-The company is one of the most popular car insurance providers in the U.S., selling policies in all 50 states.
-Costco car insurance is considerably less popular.
+The company is one of the most popular car insurance providers in the U.S., selling policies every state.
+Costco car insurance a less popular option.
 If you’re a Costco cardholder, you could qualify for a hefty discount on car insurance through CONNECT, powered by American Family Insurance.
 Let’s explore the major differences between GEICO and Costco auto insurance through CONNECT.

 *If you're only looking for information related to Costco's offering, see our Costco car insurance guide.

 On average, GEICO charges $213 more for a six-month policy than does CONNECT — about 40%.
 On a monthly basis, CONNECT, powered by American Family Insurance, is $35 cheaper than GEICO.

 With basic coverage, GEICO and CONNECT provide similar levels of protection.
 The insurers' liability, collision, comprehensive, and state-specific requirements are the same.
 Once you dive into the finer details of each coverage option, you'll find differences.
 Let’s explore.

 Gap insurance is designed to cover the gap between your insurance company's valuation of your vehicle after it's totaled and the amount left on your loan.
 If you total your new-ish vehicle while paying installments on a $25,000 loan, your insurance company will only pay you for the value of your car at the time it was totaled.
 Because vehicles depreciate rapidly, it’s unlikely your claims payout will equal the $25,000 MSRP you're paying.
 Gap insurance is designed to cover this difference.